Wamiqa Gabbi: Critical recognition in streaming (2020–2023)

 The year 2023 proved to be a breakthrough for Gabbi, during which she appeared in six projects.
 She started the year in Bhardwaj's Fursat, a short film about a scientist (played by Ishaan Khatter) who discovers an artefact that transports him to the future.
 Filming for Fursat took place on the iPhone 14 Pro in collaboration with Apple Inc. Bhardwaj was initially sceptical of Gabbi's dancing abilities and considered simplifying the choreography for her but was impressed by her skills during the first rehearsal.
 In preparation, she learnt contemporary dance steps for her role in only nine days due to commitments to other projects.
-India Today's Roktim Rajpal took note of Gabbi's ability to "convey a lot through silence and expressions" and appreciated her chemistry with Khattar given the duration of the film.
+India Today's Roktim Rajpal took note of Gabbi's ability to "convey a lot through silence and expressions" and appreciated her chemistry with Khattar given the short duration of the film.
 However, reviewers of the film generally felt that the film prioritised showcasing the capabilities of the iPhone at the expense of the script's quality.
-Gabbi's next release, the Punjabi crime drama Kali Jotta, premiered within a week of Fursat.
-She played a lawyer who investigates the disappearance of her former school teacher (played by Neeru Bajwa).
-The film was met with critical acclaim upon release; Sukhpreet Kahlon of The Indian Express wrote that Gabbi brought "a carefree exuberance to her performance".
+The following week, Gabbi starred in the Punjabi crime drama Kali Jotta.
+It was met with critical acclaim upon release; Sukhpreet Kahlon of The Indian Express wrote that Gabbi brought "a carefree exuberance to her performance".
 Kali Jotta emerged as a major commercial success, ranking as the third highest-grossing Punjabi film of the year.

 A turning point in Gabbi's career came in Vikramaditya Motwane's period series Jubilee, in which she appeared among an ensemble cast.
 Set against the emergence of the Hindi film industry in post-Partition India, she portrayed Niloufer, a headstrong courtesan with aspirations of becoming an actress.
 Motwane cast Gabbi in the role for her understanding of the nuance and emotion required by directors, along with her "gorgeous screen presence".
-To prepare for the song "Babuji Bhole Bhale", she drew inspiration from actresses Rekha, Priyanka Chopra and Aishwarya Rai Bachchan.
+To prepare for the song "Babuji Bhole Bhale", she drew inspiration from actresses Rekha, Aishwarya Rai and Priyanka Chopra.
 Upon release on to Amazon Prime Video, Jubilee received critical acclaim as did Gabbi's performance.
-Shilajit Mitra of The Hindu wrote that "Gabbi cements her reputation as one of the most promising, and frankly stunning actresses of our time", and Saibal Chatterjee of NDTV was particularly impressed with the emotional depth she brought to the character.
+Shilajit Mitra of The Hindu wrote that, "Gabbi cements her reputation as one of the most promising, and frankly stunning actresses of our time", and Saibal Chatterjee of NDTV was particularly impressed with the emotional depth she brought to the character.
 Critic Udita Jhunjhunwala observed that while her performances in Grahan, Mai: A Mother's Rage, and Modern Love Mumbai demonstrated her versatility to a certain extent, it was Jubilee that truly showcased her capabilities as an actor.
 She earned a nomination for Best Actress in a Drama Series at the Filmfare OTT Awards.